Wk 11 2025 – Europe Matters? We Ride with Colibri; and Around the World this week

 While covering Ather, we cannot ignore Ola Electric, the market leader, or not, depending on which month’s data you are checking.

 Ola Electric likes to make a lot of noise.
-Two days back the company said they would be EBITDA positive next quarter.
+Two days back, the company said it would be EBITDA positive next quarter.
 This is the next quarter, which has not even started, and we cannot construe it as anything more than an attempt to coerce investors and shareholders.

 We don’t know how the Indian regulators work, but the SEC had charged Elon Musk with securities fraud way back in 2018 for making forward-looking statements.

-In the same release, Ola Electric also claimed that their registration process is now automated and registration volumes are back on track.
+In the same release, Ola Electric also claimed that its registration process is now automated and registration volumes are back on track.
 This has context from last month when the company released its registration partners, deciding to bring the process in-house.
-As a result, registrations slowed down and February numbers were only 8650 units.
-However, Ola in its stock exchange filing claimed that they have sold 25,000 units in February.
+As a result, registrations slowed down, and February numbers were only 8650 units.
+However, Ola, in its stock exchange filing, claimed that they have sold 25,000 units in February.

 The last time any company had round figure sales was….never.